jburky15/react-without-cra/README.md

 Run npm init -y

-Install the following NPM pacakges to get it up and running:<br>
+Install the following pacakges via npm or yarn to get it up and running:<br>
 Use --save-dev for all except react, react-dom and sass
 - @babel/cli
 - @bable/core